Omnigraph

 Insert, update, and delete nodes and edges in your graph.

-Mutations change the data inside an Omnigraph repository.
+Mutations change the data inside an Omnigraph graph.
 Every mutation runs inside a transaction on a single branch and is validated against the compiled schema before it commits.

 There are three mutation operations: